 In 2015, the UMC Board began an intensive two-year assessment of the organization and its service to the Midcoast community.
-UMC’s resulting strategic plan has made 2017 a year of growth and progress.
+UMC’s first-ever strategic plan made 2017 a year of growth and progress.
 One key outcome of the strategic plan was the implementation of a new model of shared decision-making.
 Reflecting this new model, UMC’s Nonprofit Advisory Council was established.
 The Council is made up of representatives from UMC’s grantee agencies across Knox and Waldo counties.
 The council’s input informs UMC’s decisions on its grant-making process, community needs and more.

 Another outcome of the strategic planning process included the establishment of UMC’s first-ever full-time executive director position in 2017.
-The executive director, along with part-time administrative staff support – the cost of which is supported by an endowment- will help ensure sound management practices and enable UMC to grow our capacity for fundraising and develop new services for the agencies we serve.
+The executive director, along with program staff support, ensures sound management practices and enables UMC to grow our capacity for fundraising and develop new services for the agencies we serve.

 We have four primary sources of funds for our grantmaking: